-A salary sacrifice is designed as a win-win for employers and employees.
-Here’s how much you might expect to pay:
+Our scheme is designed to be a win-win for employers and employees.

 Because employees pay for their electric car subscription via salary sacrifice, the cost of running the scheme for your business is effectively zero.
 Please contact firstname.lastname@example.org for more details.